kyhau/docker-notebook/docker-ucp.md

    directly, but interact with UCP instead.

    ![Alt text](https://docs.docker.com/ee/ucp/images/ucp-architecture-1.svg?sanitize=true)

    ([Image source: docs.docker.com](https://docs.docker.com))

-1. UCP also secures Docker with role-based access control so that only authorized users can make changes and deploy applications to your Docker cluster.
+1. UCP also secures Docker with **Role Based Access Control (RBAC)** so that only authorized users can make changes and deploy applications to your Docker cluster.

    See [docker-security.md](docker-security.md).